 The next morning, at the office of his architectural firm, George Dahl had his comptroller type up the letter.
 At 6 o’clock that evening, as requested by Dahl earlier in the day, Gloria Dahl Akin, Judge Ted Akin, and Laurel Akin, their 22-year-old daughter, gathered at Dahl’s apartment on Turtle Creek.
 He told the three of them to sit down.
 Then he stood and, in his small and raspy voice, he read them the letter:

 I speak to you for the last time.
 I had hopes that you would be a joy and a source of pride and happiness to me.
 That is not possible now as I leave you for the last time that we see each other.
 You must be proud of what great irreparable damage you have done to me and Joan Renfro.
 You have torn asunder my hopes, you can never rise and undo your malicious justice to either of us.
-You have sunk to the very bottom of the heap … You all have done your dastardly damage. . .
-I had hoped you, Ted, of all people, would be fair and never engage in smear tactics and unjustifiable fabrications.
+You have sunk to the very bottom of the heap … You all have done your dastardly damage … I had hoped you, Ted, of all people, would be fair and never engage in smear tactics and unjustifiable fabrications.
 Your actions do not qualify you to sit on the bench of justice.
 When you smeared my intended wife, you smeared me.
-I and Joan Ren fro have been damaged. . .
-You both speak of the fact that you are: One, watching out for my good: Two, that you love me: Three, that you are looking out for my financial affairs. . .
-These are idle words. . .
-When I question your expenditures, you say all I want is your money.
-What do you mean ‘your money’?. . .
-The truth is. . . that over $2,555,888 has been dished out to you. . . all through the efforts of George L. Dahl only.
-These financial fiascos do not ameliorate the sorrow that you have caused me by your ugly activities and your further threat of a lawsuit. . .
-You have ruined my life, my heart is heavy.
+I and Joan Ren ro have been damaged … You both speak of the fact that you are: One, watching out for my good: Two, that you love me: Three, that you are looking out for my financial affairs … These are idle words … When I question your expenditures, you say all I want is your money.
+What do you mean ‘your money’? … The truth is … that over $2,555,888 has been dished out to you … all through the efforts of George L. Dahl only.
+These financial fiascos do not ameliorate the sorrow that you have caused me by your ugly activities and your further threat of a lawsuit … You have ruined my life, my heart is heavy.
 Instead of being a blessing, you all have become a curse.
 As for the future, I shall attempt to live out my life in sorrow and sadness and shall plan for other things in the future.
-Remember, be honorable, just and fair. . .
-You all need guidance and counseling and now you can live without me.
+Remember, be honorable, just and fair … You all need guidance and counseling and now you can live without me.
 I regretfully say good-bye.”

 The reading lasted only three minutes.
 The Akins were stunned.
 Without speaking, they took the letter from his hands and walked out.

-Two days later, early in the morning, George Dahl was alone in his apartment readying himself for work, when the telephone rang.
+Two days later, early in the morning, George Dahl was alone in his apartment, readying himself for work, when the telephone rang.
 It was the doorman downstairs calling to tell him that there were two gentlemen waiting to see him.
 Dahl took the elevator down and walked into the lobby.
 Two men in suits approached.
 “Mr. George Dahl?” they inquired.
 “Yes,” he replied.
 “We’re here to serve a warrant, sir,” they said, “You’ll have to come with us.
 We’re going to take you to the hospital.”